The Moray Firth Tracking Project

 Acoustic telemetry is able to identify the migration routes and areas of mortality within smolt migration which currently remain unknown yet widely debated.
 We now have the ability to track wild smolts further from shore than was previously possible.
 The AST will be working collaboratively with partners to establish a network of receiver arrays within the marine environment which enable the detection of migrating smolts as they leave the coast of the United Kingdom.

-With Matt’s appointment we are now able to offer sound advice in the field of telemetry which is not just limited to acoustic studies.
-We can aid in grant applications, study designing, methodologies and data analysis.
-Please feel free to contact Matt (email@example.com) should you have any queries or wish to discuss your plans.
+We are now able to offer sound advice in the field of telemetry which is not just limited to acoustic studies.
+We can aid in grant applications, study designing, methodologies, and data analysis.

 The AST helps support local projects with funding, which includes the Deveron, Bogie & Isla Rivers Charitable Trust 2017 Radio Tracking Project.
 This builds on the acoustic tracking project they conducted in 2016.
 Deveron Smolt Tracking Report 2016.

 Benefits of a Salmonid Acoustic Tracking Network include: